-The winners of the second annual National Awards for Pastoral Care in Education were unveiled at an online ceremony on September 23rd.
+The winners of the third annual National Awards for Pastoral Care in Education were unveiled at a busy ceremony on October 7th.

-More entries than before, very deserving winners and fantastic support from across the education sector characterised NAPCE Awards 2021.
+More nominations than ever before, brilliant winners and wonderful support from across the education sector defined NAPCE Awards 2022.

-Pastoral School of the Year – Sponsored by BlueSky Education
+Pastoral School of the Year – Sponsored by AHM Procurement

 A school that can demonstrate a commitment to pastoral care and support for learners that makes a real difference in the progress and personal development of young people in the school.

-Pastoral Team of the Year – Sponsored by The Thrive Approach
+Pastoral Team of the Year – Sponsored by NAPCE

 A team that works in pastoral care and can demonstrate a determination to support young people to achieve their full potential and a positive impact on the young people they work with.

-Pastoral Member of Staff of the Year – Sponsored by Inclusion Expert
+Pastoral Member of Staff of the Year – Sponsored by NAPCE

 A member of staff who works in pastoral care and who always makes the extra effort to support young people to enable them to become effective learners and achieve success.